CleverRaven/Cataclysm-DDA/doc/JSON_STYLE.md

 top item in the list) and then assign shortcut keys to it.

 ### Visual Studio Code
-**If you have compiled the json formatter** you can set up styling on auto save by installing the recommended extension `emeraldwalk.runonsave`.
-After install any json file you save should style correctly.
+If you install the recommended extensions you should have access to the the cdda-toys.cdda-json-formatter which will auto format your json.